in ,

 Russell and Bill Buntin led the Wolverines to three consecutive Big Ten Conference titles (1964-66) and Final Four appearances in 1964 and 1965, losing to defending national champion UCLA and John Wooden in the final game 91-80 in 1965.

 Russell was named College Basketball Player of the Year in 1966 after averaging 30.8 points per game.
 Crisler Arena opened in 1967 and is known as “The House that Cazzie Built.”
-In 1964, Russell was also initiated into the Kappa Alpha Psi fraternity – Sigma Chapter.
+1964 Russell was also initiated into the Kappa Alpha Psi fraternity – Sigma Chapter.

 He was the first overall pick in the 1966 NBA draft and played for the New York Knicks for five seasons (1966-1971).
 He was named to the NBA All-Rookie Team in 1967 and won the NBA Finals in 1970 while playing for the Knicks.